-Mr. Vreeland informed the group that NCDOT has amended the 2012-2018 State TIP during their October 2011 meeting to include the Traffic Separation Study Implementation and Closure Project (Y-5500).
-NCDOT will be responsible for determining which projects will be funded through this project.
-Until a project is selected, it is not known where it will be located.
-However, until the TIP is amended for the inclusion of this project Y-5500, no potential projects can be performed within the Urbanized Area.
-Therefore, it is in the MPO's best interest to amend the TIP to allow for any potential project selection within the MPO's Urbanized Area at some future point.
+NCDOT will be responsible for determining which projects will be funded through project Y5500.
+Until a project is selected, it is not known where it will be located; however, until the TIP is amended for inclusion of project Y-5500, no potential projects can be performed within the Urbanized Area.
+Therefore, it is in the MPO's best interest to amend the TIP to allow for any potential project selection within the MPO's Urbanized Area at some future time.

-A motion was made by Mayor Tripp to approve the amendment as presented.
-A second was made by Mayor Boyd and passed unanimously.
+A motion was made by Mr. Flood to amendment the TIP for inclusion of project Y-5500.
+A second was made by Mr. Rhodes and the motion passed unanimously.